burtlo/topics-in-ruby/section_01.md

 ```

 Most developers would be satisfied with this implementation.
 However, it is
-important to be aware that within our method we re-implemented the original
+important to be aware that we re-implemented the original `#capitalize` method
-`#capitalize` method.
+within our new `capitalize`.
 While the implementation appears sound it is not
 the original implementation.

-> Consider the situation where the next version of Ruby changes the functionality of `String#capitalize`.
-This overridden method defaults to an incorrect implementation.
+> Also consider the situation where the next version of Ruby changes the functionality of the original method.
+This means our overridden method would default would be incorrect.

-Ideally our new method when used in the default way should call the original
+Ideally our new method would call the original method when used the default way.
-method.
-Saving us from re-implementing the original method and preventing issues
+Saving us from re-implementing the original method and preventing issues if the
-if the original should purposively change.
+original should purposively change.

 ### Aliasing a Method